 Think about the benefits that visiting your online store from your mobile phone can bring to your store and customers.
-Use, for example, mobile push notifications to notify customers of promotions, to send a personalised message or thank you message.
+Use, for example, mobile push notifications to notify customers of promotions, to send a personalized message or thank you a message.
 Integrate, for example, a service that shows where the shipment is and how long it has been delivered, informing the user of the status of the shipment.
 Look at successful e-commerce site examples, pick the best strategies, and tailor it to your business.

 15. Bloggers, Influencers and Affiliate Marketing

-Ask some popular bloggers who write about your industry products to write an article with links to your online store, it may be a testimonial if you are giving real products, or an article that may be useful to your potential customers with a reference to your online store.
+Ask some popular bloggers who write about your industry products to write an article with links to your online store, it may be a testimonial if you are giving real products or an article that may be useful to your potential customers with a reference to your online store.
 You can work with Instagram influencers who can put your product in images.

 16. Customized Ads by Google Ads

 Create custom Google Ads ad campaigns, study what your competitors are doing, and create ads to differentiate, research the most searched keywords.
 Set your ad campaigns to run at specific times of the day, and set the time when your potential customers are most online.
-When creating a google Ads campaign, you can target not only the timing of the campaign, but also the desired audience by interest, age, location.
+When creating a Google Ads campaign, you can target not only the timing of the campaign but also the desired audience by interest, age, location.

-Location – You can specify that your ad will be shown at a specific time in a certain location, with an accuracy of how many miles within a radius, to run a google Ads ad.
-For example, you are running an alternative style clothing online shop and a Rammstein concert takes place in concert hall.
-You can set the settings in your google ads campaigns to show your ad directly in the area of concert hall, where your target audience is concentrated.
+Location – You can specify that your ad will be shown at a specific time in a certain location, with an accuracy of how many miles within a radius, to run a Google Ads ad.
+For example, you are running an alternative style clothing online shop and a Rammstein concert takes place in a concert hall.
+You can set the settings in your google ads campaigns to show your ad directly in the area of the concert hall, where your target audience is concentrated.

 17. Facebook pixel